Steps To Protect Your Home Before Leaving for Christmas Holidays

 1. Don’t Tell Everyone About Your Holiday Plans

 Going on a holiday is exciting; you want to tell everyone and post it everywhere.
 But this may not be the best way to protect your home.
-Posting that you are going on holiday and posting the dates – is basically advertising your house is empty.
+Posting that you are going on holiday and the dates you are away is basically advertising that your house is empty.

 Neighbours, staff, and unwanted followers may overhear your news and take it as an opportunity to break in.
 Especially online, we never know who is following us and may know where you live.
 However, this doesn’t mean you don’t tell anyone – just double-think before sharing details online or out loud in your local area.